 Cirrhosis is a liver disease that causes scarring of the liver.
-Someone who has been suffering from this for many years would develop scar tissues in their liver and result to misfunctioning of the organ or not being able to do its functions at all.
+Someone who has been suffering from this for many years would develop scar tissues in their liver and result in misfunctioning of the organ or not be able to do its functions at all.

 Those that have chronic Hepatitis C may have to wait between 20 and 30 years for cirrhosis to develop.
 However, in the early years, these symptoms may occur:

 - yellowing of the skin and eyes, also known as jaundice

 - fluid buildup in the abdomen